sergedomk/fiql_parser/README.md

 **From source (tar.gz or checkout)**

-Unpack the archive, enter the sphinxcontrib-examplecode directory and run:
+Unpack the archive, enter the fiql_parser directory and run:

     python setup.py install